raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Template URI

-A template URI refers to a URI parameter using curly brackets ({}) to mark a section inside a relative URI of a resource as variable element.
+A template URI refers to a URI parameter, which is a variable element, enclosed in curly brackets ({}) inside a relative URI of a resource.

-RAML fully supports Level 2 as defined in [RFC6570](https://tools.ietf.org/html/rfc6570) for any template URIs.
+RAML fully supports Level 2 as defined in [RFC6570](https://tools.ietf.org/html/rfc6570) for URI Templates.

 ## Introduction

 This specification describes the RESTful API Modeling Language (RAML).
 RAML is a human- and machine-readable language for the definition of a RESTful application programming interface (API).
-RAML is designed to improve the specification of such interfaces by providing a format that can serve as a useful contract between the API provider and API consumers.
-RAML can, for example, facilitate providing user documentation and source code stubs for client and server implementations, thereby streamlining and enhancing the definition and development of interoperable applications that utilize RESTful APIs.
+RAML is designed to improve the specification of the API by providing a format that the API provider and API consumers can use as a mutual contract.
+RAML can, for example, facilitate providing user documentation and source code stubs for client and server implementations.
+Such provisions streamline and enhance the definition and development of interoperable applications that utilize RESTful APIs.

-RAML introduces the innovative concept of resource types and traits for characterizing and reusing patterns of resources and methods on those resources.
-This technique minimizes the amount of repetition required to specify a RESTful API design and promotes consistency within and across APIs.
+RAML introduces the innovative concept of resource types and traits for characterizing and reusing patterns of resources and associated methods.
+Using resource types and traits minimizes the repetition in a RESTful API design and promotes consistency within and across APIs.

 This document is organized as follows:

 * **Basic Information**.
-Explains how to describe core aspects of the API, such as its name, title, location (or URI), and defaults.
-Describes how to include supporting documentation for the API.
+How to describe core aspects of the API, such as its name, title, location (or URI), and defaults and how to include supporting documentation for the API
 * **Data Types**.
-Describes modeling API data through a streamlined type system that encompasses JSON and XML Schema.
+Modeling API data through a streamlined type system that encompasses JSON and XML Schema
 * **Resources**.
-Describes how to specify API resources and nested resources, as well as URI parameters in any URI templates.
+How to specify API resources and nested resources, as well as URI parameters in any URI templates
 * **Methods**.
-Describes how to specify the methods on API resources and their request headers, query parameters, and request bodies.
+How to specify the methods on API resources and their request headers, query parameters, and request bodies
 * **Responses**.
-Describes the specification of API responses, including status codes, media types, response headers, and response bodies.
+The specification of API responses, including status codes, media types, response headers, and response bodies
 * **Resource Types and Traits**.
-Describes optionally using RAML resource types and traits to characterize resources, avoiding redundancy in an API definition and promoting consistency and reuse.
+The optional use of RAML resource types and traits to characterize resources
 * **Security**.
-Describes specifying an API security scheme in RAML.
+Specifying an API security scheme in RAML
 * **Annotations**.
-Describes extending a RAML specification by defining strongly-typed annotations and applying them throughout the specification.
+Extending a RAML specification by defining strongly-typed annotations and applying them throughout the specification
 * **Includes, Libraries, Overlays, and Extensions**.
-Describes how an API definition can consist of externalized definition documents, packaging collections of such definitions into libraries, separating and overlaying layers of metadata on a RAML document, and extending an API specification with additional functionality.
+How an API definition can consist of externalized definition documents, packaging collections of such definitions into libraries, separating and overlaying layers of metadata on a RAML document, and extending an API specification with additional functionality

 ## What's New and Different in RAML 1.0

 * **Data types**: a unified, streamlined, and powerful way to model data wherever it appears in an API.
   * Uniformly covers bodies, URI parameters, headers, and query parameters and eliminates the need for a separate formParameters construct
-  * Supports wrapping XML Schema and JSON Schema and even referring to sub-schemas within them, but in many cases just obviates them
+  * Supports wrapping XML Schema and JSON Schema and even referring to sub-schemas, but in many cases just obviates the schemas
-  * Simplifies coding compared to the JSON Schema or XML Schema--all code is YAML
+  * Simplifies coding, compared to the JSON Schema or XML Schema, by using YAML
-* **Examples**: multiple examples, expressible in YAML, support annotations, so semantics can be injected
+* **Examples**: multiple examples in YAML support annotations, so semantics can be injected
 * **Annotations**: a tried-and-tested, strongly-typed mechanism for extensibility
-* **Libraries**: more capable modularization for broad reuse of API artifacts
+* **Libraries**: improved modularity for broad reuse of API artifacts
-* **Overlays** and **Extensions**: further extensibility through separated files
+* **Overlays** and **Extensions**: increased extensibility through separated files
 * **Improved Security Schemes**:
-  * More complete OAuth support
+  * Wider OAuth support
   * Support for pass-through (key-based) security schemes
   * Extension points
 * **Several smaller changes** for consistency and articulation, for example:
   * Array-valued properties can be expressed as scalars when the array has only one member
-  * Clarifications, such as the baseUri being optional and overloading rules
+  * Clarifications, such as stating that the baseUri is optional and articulating the overloading rules

 ## Markup Language